top of page

 Position: Zoology Part II project student, 2021-22

 Joe's Research: Joel investigated ontogenetic shifts in patterns of allometric growth in sharks.
 He moved on to a master's at Imperial College London.
+Joel received the prestigious John Ray Prize for his excellent final-year project.

 Louis Fisher